usethesource/rascal/src/org/rascalmpl/courses/Recipes/Languages/Pico/Pico.md

 #### Description

-Pico is a toy language that has been used as example over the years in many projects and disguishes, Pico has a single purpose in life: being so simple that specifications of every possible language aspect are so simple that they fit on a few pages.
+Pico is a toy language that has been used as example over the years in many projects and disguises.
+Pico has a single purpose in life: being so simple that specifications (or implementations) of every possible language aspect are so simple that they fit on a few pages.
 It can be summarized as follows:

 *  There are two types: natural numbers and strings.